Isack Hadjar: Early and personal life

 Isack Alexandre Hadjar was born on 28 September 2004 in Paris, France, to an Algerian family of physicians and physicists.
 His father, Yassine Hadjar, is a researcher in quantum mechanics and also served as his kart mechanic.
 He holds dual Algerian and French citizenship.
+Isack is named after famous physicist Isaac Newton.

 Hadjar initially grew fond of motorsport after watching the Pixar animated movie Cars.
 His parents bought him a go-kart when he was seven, a year after he started watching Formula One.
-He also contested boxing and judo at a young age.
+He also competed in boxing and judo at a young age.

 Junior racing career

 Karting (2012–2018)

 Hadjar started competitive kart racing in 2012.
 After initially competing in national championships, Hadjar progressed to the international scene in 2017.
 Hadjar competed in the 2018 Karting World Championship and finished 22nd.

 Formula 4 (2019–2020)

 2019

 In 2019, Hadjar made his single seater debut in the French F4 Championship.
 Despite struggling to push down fully on the car's pedals owing to his low height at the start of the season, Hadjar was able to achieve his first single-seater win at Spa during the third round.
 Hadjar earned another podium at the Circuit de Lédenon, with a second place in the final race.
 The final three rounds of the season, were hampered by three retirements, but he still managed to score a decent haul of points to finish seventh in the standings, claiming second in the junior class to Victor Bernier.